mateussouzaweb/compactor/README.md

 # Compactor - Frontend compression without pain

-*Compactor* is a efficient alternative to generate fully compressed HTML projects, including all JS, CSS images and any other resource files.
+*Compactor* is an efficient alternative to generate fully compressed HTML projects, including all JS, CSS images and any other resource files.
+You can use it to develop static websites or with your server side rendered website.

-It was primary designed to work with static websites where you don't have, don't need or don't want to use NodeJS and their crap system but you can also use it with your server side rendered website.
+It was primarily designed to work with static websites where you don't have, don't need or don't want to use NodeJS ecosystem including NPM or Yarn - freedom is the key here.

-The ideia is very simple: you give the root folder of the project, and *compactor* builds the compressed version of the project for you with all possible optimizations.
+The usage is very simple: you give the root folder of the project, and *compactor* builds the compressed version of the project for you with all possible optimizations.
 Start with no configuration needed.

 ----